Rich Internet Application: Rich mobile applications

-A rich mobile application (RMA) is a mobile application that inherits numerous properties from rich web applications and features several explicit properties, such as context awareness and ubiquity.
+A rich mobile application (RMA) is a mobile application that inherits numerous properties from web applications and features several explicit properties, such as context awareness and ubiquity.
 RMAs are "energy efficient, multi-tier, online mobile applications originated from the convergence of mobile cloud computing, future web, and imminent communication technologies envisioning to deliver rich user experience via high functionality, immersive interaction, and crisp response in a secure wireless environment while enabling context-awareness, offline usability, portability, and data ubiquity".

 Origins of RMAs

-After successful deployment of rich web applications to desktop computers and the increasing popularity of mobile devices, researchers brought these enhanced rich web application functionalities to the smartphone platform.
+After successful deployment of web applications to desktop computers and the increasing popularity of mobile devices, researchers brought these enhanced web application functionalities to the smartphone platform.
 NTT DoCoMo of Japan adopted Adobe Flash Lite in 2003 to enhance mobile applications' functionality.
 In 2008, Google brought Google Gears to Windows Mobile 5 and 6 devices to support platform-neutral mobile applications in offline mode.
-Google Gears for mobile devices is a mobile browser extension for developing rich web applications.
+Google Gears for mobile devices is a mobile browser extension for developing web applications enriched by a separate, user-installable add-on.
 These applications can be executed inside the mobile device with a web browser regardless of the architecture, operating system and technology.
 In April 2008, Microsoft introduced Microsoft Silverlight mobile to develop engaging, interactive UIs for mobile devices.
 Silverlight is a .NET plug-in compatible with several mobile browsers that runs the Silverlight-enabled mobile apps.
 Android accommodated the Google Gear plug-in in the Google Chrome Lite browser to improve the interaction experience of Android end-users.

 Technologies

 Adobe Flash

-Adobe Flash manipulates vector and raster graphics to provide animation of text, drawings, and still images.
-It supports bidirectional streaming of audio and video, and it can capture user input via mouse, keyboard, microphone, and camera.
-Flash contains an object-oriented language called ActionScript and supports automation via the JavaScript Flash language (JSFL).
-Flash content may be displayed on various computer systems and devices, using Adobe Flash Player, which is available free of charge for common web browsers, some mobile phones and a few other electronic devices (using Flash Lite).
+Adobe Flash manipulated vector and raster graphics to provide animation of text, drawings, and still images.
+It supported bidirectional streaming of audio and video, and it could capture user input via mouse, keyboard, microphone, and camera.
+Flash contained an object-oriented language called ActionScript and supported automation via the JavaScript Flash language (JSFL).
+Flash content could be displayed on various computer systems and devices, using Adobe Flash Player, which was available free of charge for common web browsers, some mobile phones and a few other electronic devices (using Flash Lite).

 Apache Flex, formerly Adobe Flex, is a software development kit (SDK) for the development and deployment of cross-platform RIAs based on the Adobe Flash platform.
 Initially developed by Macromedia and then acquired by Adobe Systems, Flex was donated by Adobe to the Apache Software Foundation in 2011.

+Adobe deprecated Flash in 2017, and the Adobe Flash Player was discontinued in most markets by early 2021.